Introduction of Balance Sheet Equation

 - Non-Current Liabilities:

-- Long-term debt: Long-term debt is generally the company’s projects, which are financed for a long period, or assets bought by the company for a long-term purposes, which are financed by loans, Bond issues, Capital leases, etc.
+- Long-term debt: Long-term debt is generally the company’s projects, financing for a long period, or assets bought by the company for long-term purposes, financed by loans, Bond issues, Capital leases, etc.

 Importance of Balance Sheet Equation

-The importance of the balance sheet equation is:
+The importance of the balance sheet equation is as follows:

-- Foundation of Accounting: Balance sheet equation set base for a double-entry accounting system, which considers every transaction in the company will have two entries in books of accounts.
+- Foundation of Accounting: The balance sheet equation set base for a double-entry accounting system, which considers every transaction in the company will have two entries in the books of accounts.

-- Assets = Liabilities + Equity Logic: The logic of the Balance sheet equation is every asset in the company is financed by liability, i.e. Debt (Short or long-term), or by equity, i.e. by owners capital invested in the company.
+- Assets = Liabilities + Equity Logic: The logic of the Balance sheet equation is every asset in the company is financed by liability, i.e., Debt (Short or long-term), or equity, i.e., by owner’s capital invested in the company.
 Mismatch on both sides helps accountants and finance professionals point out quick mistakes made in building books of accounts.

-- Assets: Which are owned and controlled by the company.
+- Assets: These are owned and controlled by the company.

 - Liabilities: Obligation, which companies have to pay off.